kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Generators: to determine confounding due to blocking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Generators are also great for determining the blocking pattern.
-In the previous section we completed the half-fraction by running the complementary half-fraction.
-But an unintended disturbance could have been introduced (the first half-fraction may have been performed by operator 1, while the second half-fraction by operator 2).

-But notice how, like in the :ref:`previous blocking example <DOE-Blocking-and-confounding>`, we intentionally decided to confound the block (operator 1 or 2) with the 3-factor interaction, **ABC**.
-So if there is an effect due to the blocks (i.e. the operators) or truly a 3-factor interaction, it will show up as a significant coefficient for :math:`b_{ABC}`.
+Recall the case described earlier where we only had enough material to run two sets of 4 experiments to complete our :math:`2^3` full factorial.
+An unintended disturbance could have been introduced by running the first half-fraction on different materials to the second half-fraction.
+We :ref:`intentionally decided <DOE-Blocking-and-confounding>` to confound the two blocks of experiments with the 3-factor interaction, **ABC**.
+So if there is an effect due to the blocks (i.e. the raw materials) or if there truly was a 3-factor interaction, it will show up as a significant coefficient for :math:`b_{ABC}`.

-So *in general*, for a block effect that has 2 levels, first construct a :math:`2^{k-1}` half-fraction, then assign the :math:`k^\text{th}` variable to the highest possible interaction to get the best possible confounding.
+So *in general* when running a :math:`2^k` factorial in two blocks you should create a :math:`2^{k-1}` half fraction to run as the first block, and then run the other block on the complementary half-fraction.
+You should always confound your block effect on the highest possible interaction term.
+Then block 1 runs will have that highest interaction term with all positive signs, and block 2 will have all negative signs for that interaction.

-Here are some generators for common cases with 2 blocks:
+Here are the block generators you can use when splitting a :math:`2^k` factorial in 2 blocks:

 .. tabularcolumns:: |c||c|c|c|